 Sarah Jessica Parker (Sarah Sanderson)

 Playing Sarah Sanderson, the youngest sister witch who loves to hop around, eat spiders and flirt with mortal men, Sarah Jessica Parker has come a long way from being typecast as a dumb blonde.
-Besides her most famous role as Carrie Bradshaw on Sex and the City, Parker has had an impressive array of film credits to her name, including Ed Wood (1994), The First Wives Club (1996), The Family Stone (2005), and Did You Hear About the Morgans?
+Besides her most famous role as Carrie Bradshaw on Sex and the City, Parker has had an impressive array of film credits to her name, including Ed Wood (1994), The First Wives Club (1996), The Family Stone (2005) and Did You Hear About the Morgans?
 (2009).
-In 2008 and 2010, she reprised her role as Carrie for two Sex and the City films and more recently, starred and and executive produced the comedy drama Divorce.
+In 2008 and 2010, she reprised her role as Bradshaw for two Sex and the City films and more recently, starred and executive produced the comedy-drama Divorce.
 Outside of acting, Parker is also known for her famous marriage to Matthew Broderick and for being a style icon.